SeifEldinHani/Apps-and-Chats/README.md

 # Docker

 The application is containerized using docker, with all needed commands called while the container is starting.
-All you need to do is to run ```docker-compose run --build```
+All you need to do is to run ```docker-compose up --build```

 # Request and response examples